Chronicle of Geoffrey le Baker of Swinbroke

 Great x 4 Grandmother: Eilika Schweinfurt Duchess Saxony

-GrandFather: Louis VII King Franks
+GrandFather: Louis VII King of the Franks

 Great x 4 Grandfather: Otto Savoy